pacogomez/pacogomez.github.io/_posts/2015-02-04-using-coreos-on-vcloud-air-ondemand-cli.md

 The IP address is used in the [createiso.sh](../public/createiso.sh) script to generate the *cloud-config* ISO that the CoreOS will use to configure itself.
 Thanks to William Lam for providing the [original script](http://www.virtuallyghetto.com/2014/11/how-to-quickly-deploy-new-coreos-image-wvmware-tools-on-esxi.html).
 I have modified it to have CoreOS configure the static IP assigned by vCloud Air.
 It can be customized to configure additional [services and settings](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/).

 Modify the file based on your preferences.
-At the very least, make sure to specify the IP address and the public ssh key:
+At the very least, make sure to specify the IP address and the public SSH key:

     # IP Address of CoreOS Instance